LegolasVzla/django-twitter-spark/README.md

 Improvements and Current Status:
 ---------------
-I've oriented all the project to API REST with Django Rest Framework and added several improvements:
+I've oriented all the project to API REST with Django Rest Framework (DRF) and added several improvements:

-- Applying Serializers
+- Applying DRF Serializers
 - Applying Swagger Doc
 - Applying Django Classes Based Views
-- Complementing custom Sentiment Analysis by user with Bayesian Classifiers from Sklearn
+- Complementing custom Sentiment Analysis by user with a Voting Classifier, based on different Machine Learning classifiers algoritms from Sklearn
+- Using Zookeeper High Availability for the master node
 - Differents improvements in logic, order, installation steps with makefile, environment variables to allow more scalability, and more things.

 Original Idea: